jh442/zmk-config/README.md

 ### The Pin Assignment

+#### Some defaults

+Screen pins.
+I couldn't find it in the original documentation so it took some searching in discord but the default pins for the OLED are `mosi = P0.17 and sck = P0.20`.

+#### The pin planning

 I printed off the diagram of the Nice!Nano and then actually drew out which columns and rows I were going to put to each pin.
 Since you solder from the back, just be aware that you are soldering the backwards.
 I absolutely made a few mistakes with this the first time and had to solder some of my pins.

 ![Alt text](./files/images/diagram.png "Runner65 pin assignments")